 • Incorrect position of the fetus, such as pelvic presentation (buttocks or feet forward) or transverse presentation, which can make independent birth difficult or even impossible.

-There are also causes that determine the cesarean section long before delivery:
+There are also reasons that dictate a cesarean section long before birth:

 • Diabetes maternal diabetes in the case when the termination of pregnancy is necessary before the term and the insufficient maturity of the cervix is confirmed;